vitaly-t/pg-promise/README.md

 Every query method of the library can accept type [QueryFile] as its `query` parameter.
 The type never throws any error, leaving it for query methods to reject with [QueryFileError].

+**IMPORTANT**

-You should only create a single instance of [QueryFile] per file, and then reuse that instance throughout the application.
+You should only create a single reusable instance of [QueryFile] per file, in order to avoid repeated file reads, as the IO is a very expensive resource.

 Notable features of [QueryFile]: